 Calculate the impact of each network tool you use.

 Once you have listed those activities, compare your network tools or websites to see how well they help you achieve these goals.
-Network tools refers to social media sites such as Facebook, LinkedIn, and Twitter, as well as other websites such as Business Insider.
-For each network tool, write down if it has a substantially positive impact, substantially negative impact, or little impact.
+Network tools refer to social media sites such as Facebook, LinkedIn, and Twitter and other websites such as Business Insider.
+For each network tool, write down if it has a substantially positive, negative, or little impact.

-Use only the tools with a substantially positive impact.
+Use only the tools with a substantial positive impact.

 Your network tools, such as Facebook, LinkedIn, or Twitter, should have a substantially positive impact to warrant your attention.